-From the very beginning, the philosophy of the Company was set clearly towards practical skills and good relationships with clients and this continues to this day.
+From the very beginning, the philosophy of the company was set clearly towards practical skills and good relationships with clients, and this continues to this day.

-The business expanded from civil engineering, primarily for water companies and industrial customers, to building and large construction projects over the years, especially in the food manufacturing and retailing sectors, as well as education and social housing.
+The business expanded from civil engineering, primarily for water companies and industrial customers, to building and larger construction projects over the years, especially in the food manufacturing and retailing sectors, as well as education and social housing.